 All students studying abroad at UoN through UW-Platteville Education Abroad are required to enroll in two courses:

-ANTH 1010 Cross-Cultural Understanding (1 U.S. credit): Taught by the UW-Platteville On-Site Coordinator in Newcastle, this course is delivered just to student studying abroad through UW-Platteville Education Abroad and is designed to help students examine their own experiences in Australia and discover the aspects of Australian life and culture that underlie them.
+ANTH 1010 Cross-Cultural Understanding (1 U.S. credit): Taught by the UW-Platteville On-Site Coordinator in Newcastle, this course is offered just to students studying abroad through UW-Platteville Education Abroad and is designed to help students examine their own experiences in Australia and discover the aspects of Australian life and culture that underlie them.
 These experiences are supplemented with group and individual excursions to explore various aspects of Australian culture including politics, philosophy, society, art, education, history, and the media.
 It is intended to stimulate personal reflection and a cross-cultural perspective and consists of lecture, discussion, journal writing, and excursions.

 - One course on Australian Culture (10 Australian Units, 4 U.S Credits): For this requirement, students may choose any course offered at UoN that has significant course content about Australia life and culture, and may include courses in the areas of art, culture, history, literature, media studies, or social science.